commaai/opendbc/README.md

 pre-commit run --all-files       # run the linter
 ```

+[`examples/`](examples/) contains small example programs that can read state from the car and control the steering, gas, and brakes.
+[`examples/joystick.py`](examples/joystick.py) allows you to control a car with a joystick.

 ### Project Structure
 * [`opendbc/dbc/`](opendbc/dbc/) is a repository of [DBC](https://en.wikipedia.org/wiki/CAN_bus#DBC) files
 * [`opendbc/can/`](opendbc/can/) is a library for parsing and building CAN messages from DBC files